 9. Companion plants for tomatoes

-Companion plants are useful because they attract beneficial bugs and pollinators.
-They can also repel bad insects and they can enhance the flavor of your tomato crop.
+Grow tomato plants alongside companion plants.
+These plant friends are useful because they attract beneficial bugs and pollinators.
+They also repel bad insects and enhance the flavor of your tomato crop.

 For a larger tomato crop without issues like blossom end rot, invite beneficial bugs and pollinators into your garden by planting flowers that attract them.